dragoncoder047/aelith/README.md

 ## TODO

+* [ ] Make sounds different when walking on / falling on grating.
 * [ ] Fix bugs where horn disappears when invoking continuation
 * [ ] Add final "CPU" for player to sacrifice all their continuation traps and get call/cc.
 * [ ] Add more challenges that test all features of call/cc.